Dp2o/Statter/README.md

 Website: https://dp2o.github.io/Statter/

-# version 1.02
+# version 1.03
 This version contains mostly nothing, I am working on the base of the game.
 Then I will work on game mechanics and after that I will work on graphics.
-- added stars in the background
-- added new stats
-- changed map
-- changed movement
+- Completed the base game with enemies and movement logic
+- Changed the main menu to look nice
+- Added settings and character select screen
+- Added new characters
+- Added new player sprite
+- Added favicon icon (the little icon at the top of your browser next to the name of the website)
+- Added STATTER logo

 # Bugs

-*No bugs to be found*
+- Character select screen has nothing
+- There is no settings

 # Later Updates

-- more bug fixes
-- enemies
-- weapons
+- sprite movement animations
+- Weapons and upgrade menu
-- shop
+- More characters
-- upgrades
+- More settings